amartinsmg/UnitConverter/README.md

 2. Install the dependencies by running `yarn install`.
 3. Build the project by running `yarn build`.

-After the build process is complete, you can open the index.html file located in the 'dist' directory in your web browser to use the calculator.
+After the build process is complete, you can open the index.html file located in the 'dist' directory in your web browser to use the converter.

 ## Contributing